sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

 By default, users can save phone numbers on Contact details page (path:
 _/account/contact-details_).
 However, it is not required for all users.
-Since we want to reveal the provider's phone number to the customer when the booking is accepted, we need to collect it first.
+Since we want to reveal the provider's phone number to the customer when the booking is made, we need to collect it first.
 This should be done on the sign-up page:

 ![Phone number input added to sign-up form](./signup-form.png)